 Duration of Results: 6-12 months

-Dr. Kulbersh can lift multiple areas of the face with a thread lift.
+Dr. Kulbersh and his expert team can lift multiple areas of the face with a thread lift.
 Treatment locations might include:

 - Mid-face and cheeks